matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 working on matrix.org's reference implementations or the spec itself.
 Commit access is decided by those responsible for the projects in question, much like any other open source project.
-Anyone is eligible for commit access if they have proved themselves a valuable long-term contributor, upholds the guiding principles and mission of the project and have proved themselves able to collaborate constructively with the existing core team.
+Anyone is eligible for commit access if they have proved themselves a valuable long-term contributor, uphold the guiding principles and mission of the project and have proved themselves able to collaborate constructively with the existing core team.
 Active participation in the core team is also signified by membership of the +matrix:matrix.org Matrix